Women and Coronary Artery Disease - Topic Overview

 Birth control and hormone therapy

 risk with hormone therapy.
-And carefully weigh the
+If you need

 relief for symptoms of menopause, hormone therapy is one choice you can think